 The soundtrack album went on to win a Grammy for Best Original Score Written For A Motion Picture Or A Television Special, while the “Theme from Shaft” won for Best Instrumental Arrangement.
 Hayes’ performance of the song at the Oscars, decked out head to toe in gold chains and surrounded by scantily-clad dancers, is a classic all its own.
 Hayes’ Oscar win prompted composer David Raksin to resign from the Music Branch “in disgust”.

-SHAFT is arguably the best of the Blaxpoitation films, which were a genre unto themselves in the early ’70s.
-In addition to his many years as “Chef” on the SOUTH PARK TV series, Hayes had a cameo (along with Jim Brown and Chris Rock) in in my favorite scene from the hilarious 1988 genre spoof, I’M GONNA GET YOU SUCKA.
+SHAFT is a classic in the Blaxpoitation genre.
+In addition to his many years as “Chef” on the SOUTH PARK TV series, Hayes had a cameo (along with Jim Brown and Chris Rock) in my favorite scene from the hilarious 1988 genre spoof, I’M GONNA GET YOU SUCKA.

 The score for SHAFT is by no means traditional film scoring, but its funkalicious influence has reached far and wide.
 If you think that Hayes’ contribution to film music has not stood the test of time, check out this 2007 video of the Ukelele Orchestra of Great Britain in a thoroughly enjoyable—and classic—rendition of the title song.